AlbertDabal/toDoList/README.md

 ## Features

 This application allows you to login on your own profile.
 You can add your own tasks in a specific day.
-Tasks are grouped by type( work,personal,fitness, other).
+Tasks are grouped by type (work, personal, fitness, other).
 In application we have the ability to assign a task to a project.
 As additional activities, You can overwrite the task at any time, delete and finish it.

 ## Tech